jtgjohn/LungTraining/README.md

 # LungTraining
-Machine learning models using Monai and Keras to draw a bounding box on a lung nodule
+Machine learning models using Monai and Keras to draw a bounding box on a lung nodule.
+View the annotated jupyter notebook for full details.